-Born and raised in Puerto Rico to a Puerto Rican father and Spanish mother, Manuel Cuevas-Trisán always had a curiosity about other cultures and a love of travel, which ultimately led him to Motorola.
+Born and raised in Puerto Rico by a Puerto Rican father and Spanish mother, Manuel Cuevas-Trisán always had a curiosity about other cultures and a love of travel, which ultimately led him to Motorola.
 “I always wanted to be operating in an international, multicultural setting,” he says.

 Cuevas-Trisán’s path to Motorola was not atypical for an attorney.
 After obtaining a bachelor’s degree from the University of Notre Dame in South Bend, Indiana, he returned to Puerto Rico for law school, thinking he’d settle in his native island, and began working as legal clerk in the Puerto Rico Court of Appeals.
 After developing an expertise in labor law, he joined the labor and employment-law department of McConnell Valdes, the largest full-service law firm in Puerto Rico.
 Several years passed, and an opportunity arose to join the staff of one of his clients, Motorola, which was then a major manufacturer of pagers and other communications devices in Puerto Rico.

 At Motorola, Cuevas-Trisán gained exposure to many areas of law.
 When the company’s Puerto Rico pager plant shut down, he moved to Ft.
 Lauderdale, Florida, where he continued to focus on labor and employment law for nine years.
 By 2007, however, he was ready for a change and relocated to the company’s headquarters in Illinois to work as a commercial contracts attorney supporting global procurement.
 In 2009, he became lead counsel in charge of the legal team that supported Latin American mobile device sales.
 He then returned to his roots and became the head of employment law in 2012, established the company’s privacy and data protection legal practice, and in 2014 became the head of litigation.
 “My formal title is vice president of litigation, data protection, and employment law,” he says.